Ergodic Theory and Diophantine approximation for translation surfaces and linear forms: Introduction

 \subsubsection{Ergodic Theory, Counting, and Approximation}

 The proof of Theorem~\ref{trans} relies on ergodic theory on the moduli space of translation surfaces.
-The idea to use ergodic theory applied to counting problems in this context comes from work of Veech~\cite{Veechcount} and Eskin-Masur~\cite{EMcount}, and was inspired by the work on the Quantitative Oppenheim conjecture by Eskin-Margulis-Mozes~\cite{EMMopp}, which used ergodic theory on homogeneous spaces.
+The idea to use ergodic theory applied to counting problems in this context comes from work of Veech~\cite{Veechcount} and Eskin-Masur~\cite{EMcount} and was inspired by the work on the Quantitative Oppenheim conjecture by Eskin-Margulis-Mozes~\cite{EMMopp}, which used ergodic theory on homogeneous spaces.
 These results rely on sophisticated equidistribution theorems, and a large motivation for this paper is to show how even the original (Birkhoff) ergodic theorem can yield interesting geometric information when applied in these contexts.

-Theorem~\ref{trans} gives an analog of (a weak form of) Schmidt's theorem for translation surfaces, highlighting the well-known connections between translation surfaces and Diophantine approximation.
-Our techniques in fact give new, simple proofs of Schmidt's results, which, along with the overall strategy of our proofs, we describe below.
+Furthermore, Theorem~\ref{trans} gives, for translation surfaces, an analog of a weak form of Schmidt's theorem (see Section~\ref{subsecDA}), highlighting the well-known connections between translation surfaces and Diophantine approximation.
+Our techniques, in fact, give an alternate proof of this weak form of Schmidt's results for a special but important case, which, along with the overall strategy of our proofs, we describe below.
 Also, one can apply some of these techniques to the study of the distribution of directions of lattice vectors that arise in Diophantine approximation as done in~\cite{AGT2, AGT1}.